Density correction for multivariate spatial fields of global climate model output using deep learning: Data and Methods

 In addition to assessing goodness of fit of our density corrected data, we also compare it with QM and CCA.
 As described in Section \ref{s:intro}, QM is a bias correction method which matches the quantiles of the observational data time series and the GCM time series.
 The asynchronous QM bias correction method sorts GCM and nClimGrid data vectors in ascending order (independently), and then fits linear regression to the sorted data.
 This can take the form of simple linear regression \citep[e.g.,][]{Dettinger2004} or piecewise linear regression \citep{stoner2013}.
 The QM methodology is applied separately for each month, grid cell, and variable (TMAX and PRCP).
 The goal is to obtain a linear map between the quantiles of the GCM and nClimGrid datasets.
 We can then provide GCM data for unobserved grid points or time periods as input to the fitted model and obtain bias-corrected TMAX and PRCP as output.
-The resulting values must subsequently be rearranged back into the original order to retrieve the final product, a continuous chronological time series of the bias-corrected values.
 Since QM in our example is applied to each variable separately, it fails to account for inter-variable dependencies \citep{Bhowmick2019}.
 This can distort relationships critical for understanding processes such as hydrological cycles \citep{SEO2019304}.
 We use CCA \citep{bhowmick2017} as our other point of comparison.
 CCA employs multivariate sorting of variables based on their joint probability of occurrence such that their cross correlation is maintained.
 Afterwards, canonical correlation is used to bias correct variables simultaneously.
-Neither of these two approaches, however, explicitly models spatial or temporal dependence present in the data.
+Both CCA and QM are applied independently to each grid cell, and therefore do not account for spatial correlation in the process of bias correction.
+Similarly, the asynchronous nature of both algorithms lead to temporal dependence is not specifically accounted for.
+Both methods have to contend with a well known phenomenon in GCMs called the \textit{drizzle effect} \citep[see, e.g.,][]{levey2024}, where numerical climate models for precipitation very rarely generate zero precipitation values, instead usually having very small but positive values.
+QM and CCA address this by applying a wet-day fraction correction in the form of a random offset added to the zero precipitation values in the observational data \citep{Pierce2015,Wootten2021}.
+The offset for each zero precipitation value is drawn independently from a Uniform$(0.001,0.1)$ distribution, leading to unique non-zero precipitation values.
+After bias corrections, precipitation values smaller than $0.01$ mm is set to zero.